LORD OF THE RINGS poll (film version)

 I found a full set of blu rays in the thrift store the other day for dirt cheap, but I didn't buy them because I wasn't sure if they were the Sickly Green Edition or not.
 Long ago, I had the full DVD set of the extended editions.
 I sold them when I was broke, and wish I hadn't.

-feed me with your chips (zchyrs), Friday, 7 March 2025 15:34 (two months ago)
+feed me with your chips (zchyrs), Friday, 7 March 2025 15:34 (one year ago)

 Iirc it's only the extended "Fellowship" that has the green tint.
 Some people say they can't even notice it, I guess without a comparison it's less conspicuous.